Understanding the Basics of Surety Bonds

 • Once underwriting is complete, the surety issues the bond if the principal meets the criteria.

-• Bond Execution:
+• Surety Bond Execution:

 • The bond is signed by all parties involved, formalizing the agreement.